It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 7. Barbell Squat

 However, hip thrusts activate your glutes and hamstrings more than squats do.
-This is because squats use the quads more than the glutes and hamstrings, and is why squats aren't the best exercise for glute building.

 Tips From A Trainer!